It is an inflammation of the inner ear structure called the labyrinth.

 Benign paroxysmal positional vertigo

 With this condition, small stones or calcified particles fall off in the vestibule and bounce.
-The particles trigger nerve impulses that the brain interprets as movement.
+The particles trigger nerve impulses that the brain interprets as a movement.

 - Tumors at the base of the brain.